Tailored resource for managers of care homes for older people

 Guide workforce recruitment and development

-Managers recruiting staff can use the statements as a framework to assess whether applicants have the right knowledge, attitude and approach to achieve the aspirations in this quality standard.
-Staff need the competence to do the work, an appreciation of the challenges involved and an understanding of what constitutes a quality service.
+Recruiting managers can use the statements to assess whether applicants have the right knowledge and approach to achieve the aspirations in the quality standard.
+Staff must be competent to do the work, appreciate the challenges involved and understand what constitutes a quality service.

 Support requests to other services for help